SFC Extension Council holds annual meeting, banquet

-Newly elected, re-elected, appointed, and current members serving on the St. Francois County Extension Council were recognized during the organization’s 2023 Annual Meeting and Banquet held March 7 at Long Memorial Hall in Farmington.
+Newly elected, re-elected, appointed, and current members serving on the St. Francois County Extension Council were recognized during the organization’s 2023 Annual Meeting and Banquet held earlier this month at Long Memorial Hall in Farmington.

 Approximately 40 people attended the meeting/banquet that began with the recitation of the Pledge of Allegiance, introductions, and invocation, followed by dinner.
 Emceeing the event were District 1 Chairman Jim Howard and Kendra Graham, field specialist in livestock for St. Francois County’s University of Missouri Extension.